 5.6 The Subscriber shall email claims for missing print journal copies to the Publisher within 6 months of the scheduled publication month (counting from the 15th of that month).

 6.1 In addition to the automatic termination (unless renewed) under Clause 2, this Subscription Agreement is terminated if either party gives written notice to the other in the following circumstances:

-6.1.1 The Subscriber defaults in making payment of the Subscription in accordance with clause 2.1 and fails to remedy such default within thirty days of notification in writing by the Publisher
+6.1.1 The Subscriber defaults in making payment of the Subscription in accordance with clause 2.1 and fails to remedy such default within 30 days of notification in writing by the Publisher.

-6.1.2 Either party commits a material or persistent breach of any term of this Subscription Agreement and fails to remedy the breach (if capable of remedy) within thirty days of notification in writing by the other party
+6.1.2 Either party commits a material or persistent breach of any term of this Subscription Agreement and fails to remedy the breach (if capable of remedy) within 30 days of notification in writing by the other party.

 7.1.1 If rights in all or any part of the Subscription Material are assigned to another publisher, the Publisher shall [use its best endeavors to] ensure that the terms and conditions of this Subscription Agreement are maintained.